Contact Us for a Free Consultation (213) 542-0979

 Perjury – California Penal Code Section 118

-But there are other circumstances where perjury can come to light – like signing some sort of a government document or signing something under penalty of perjury and then it's determined that you are not telling the truth.
-I've seen this happen in insurance cases where people either give a statement which is tape recorded and they're caught lying later or they actually sign some DMV document for example under penalty of perjury and it turns out they were lying.
+Then, it's determined that you are not telling the truth.
+I've seen this happen in insurance cases where people either give a tape-recorded statement and are caught lying later, or they sign some DMV document, for example, under penalty of perjury, and it turns out they were lying.

 Perjury is a Straight Felony Case